terraform-aviatrix-modules/terraform-aviatrix-azure-route-server/README.md

-cidr | CIDR for VNET creation. transit_vnet_obj | The entire VNET object as created by aviatrix_vpc resource. transit_gw_obj | The entire gateway object as created by aviatrix_transit_gateway resource. local_lan_ip | IP Address of Aviatrix transit GW BGP interface. backup_local_lan_ip | IP Address of Aviatrix transit HAGW BGP interface.
+cidr | CIDR for VNET creation. transit_vnet_obj | The entire VNET object as created by aviatrix_vpc resource. transit_gw_obj | The entire gateway object as created by aviatrix_transit_gateway resource.

 The following variables are optional:

 key | default | value
 :---|:---|:---
+lan_interface_index | 0 | Determines which LAN interface will be used for terminating the BGP peering.
+Uses the first BGP interface by default (0) network_domain | | Network domain used for segmentation.
-resource_group_name | | Resource group name, in case you want to use an existing resource group. network_domain | | Network domain used for segmentation. vng_sku | Standard | SKU to use to deploy the VNG.
+[manual_bgp_advertised_cidrs](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_transit_external_device_conn#manual_bgp_advertised_cidrs) | null | Configure manual BGP advertised CIDRs from Aviatrix side just for this connection towards ARS. resource_group_name | | Resource group name, in case you want to use an existing resource group. vng_sku | Standard | SKU to use to deploy the VNG.

 ### Outputs